ginpks/TRANSPORTATION/team/m2/features.md

 ## Search the posts on the main page

-This feature will allow users to search for the posts that are either going from or to a specific destination.
+This feature will allow users to search for posts that are either going from or to a specific destination.

 **Point Value**: 1 point